 Once your divorce is over, the last thing you want is to discover that you and your former spouse still jointly own a piece of property.
 This can lead to complicated (and potentially contentious problems), and it should be avoided if at all possible.
 Once again, taking the time to meticulously identify all of your marital assets is key, and putting in the effort to comprehensively divide your marital property during your divorce will ensure that you do not encounter these types of unwanted problems down the line.

 Speak with a Gurnee and Lake County, Illinois Divorce Lawyer for Free

 If you are considering a divorce in Lake County and Gurnee, Illinois and would like more information about how to prepare and what you can expect during the process, we invite you to contact us for a free initial consultation.
-To speak with divorce lawyer Deanna J. Bowen in confidence, please call 847-623-4002 or request an appointment online today.
+To speak with Lake County divorce lawyer Deanna J. Bowen in confidence, please call 847-623-4002 or request an appointment online today.